Profinite rigidity of fibring: TAP groups

 \begin{rmk} The proof of the above result together with \cref{semifibred so Alex} show that $\Sigma^1(G) = -\Sigma^1(G)$.
 This is a well-known fact that can be proved directly using \cref{HNN criterion}. \end{rmk}

 \cref{graph of groups friedl vidussi} can also be used in the setting of graphs of groups.

-\begin{thm} Let $R$ be a integral domain.
+\begin{thm} Let $R$ be an integral domain.
 Let $G$ be a finitely generated fundamental group of a finite reduced graph of groups $\calg$.
 Let $\varphi\in H^1(G;\ZZ)$ be a non-zero character and suppose that $G$ is LERF.
-If the first twisted Alexander polynomials of $\varphi$ do not vanish, then for every finitely generated edge group $A$ precisely one of the following holds: \begin{enumerate} \item either $G=A\rtimes\ZZ$ with $\varphi$ being the projection map, \item or $\varphi|_A\neq 0$. \end{enumerate} \end{thm} \begin{proof} Consider an edge $e$ with a finitely generated group $A$.
+If the first twisted Alexander polynomials of $\varphi$ never vanish, then for every finitely generated edge group $A$ precisely one of the following holds: \begin{enumerate} \item either $G=A\rtimes\ZZ$ with $\varphi$ being the projection map, \item or $\varphi|_A\neq 0$. \end{enumerate} \end{thm} \begin{proof} Let $A$ be an arbitrary finitely generated edge group in the graph of groups decomposition and let $e$ be any edge with edge group $A$.
 The proof splits into two cases.

 If $e$ is non-separating, then we may collapse all the other edges and obtain a splitting of $G$ as an HNN extension with edge group $A$.
 Now, \cref{graph of groups friedl vidussi} tells us that if $\varphi\vert_A =0$, then $\varphi$ is algebraically fibred with kernel $A$, that is, $G = A \rtimes \Z$.